 - Associate Professor Simon Batterbury, Environment and development, political ecology of natural resources, sustainability and international development issues.

 - Associate Professor Wolfram Dressler, Wolfram’s research examines human-environment relations within the framework of critical political ecology in conservation and development.

-- Dr Lisa Palmer, Lisa is a human geographer who teaches and researches on socio-natures and environmental governance.
+- Associate Professor Lisa Palmer, Lisa is a human geographer who teaches and researches on socio-natures and environmental governance.
 Her research is focused on south-east Asia (particularly East Timor) and indigenous Australia.

 - Dr Rachel Hughes, Rachel is a Lecturer in Human Geography at the University of Melbourne.
 Her research examines questions of memory, justice and geopolitics, with particular reference to post-1979 Cambodia.

 - Associate Professor Russell Drysdale, Russell is a palaeoclimatologist specialising in reconstructing Earth’s climate history from geochemical signatures preserved in cave deposits.

 - Associate Professor David Kennedy, David is a Physical Geographer who researches the impact of climate change on coastal landforms in Australasia and the Pacific.

 - Associate Professor Ian Rutherfurd, Ian’s research interest is in river processes and management, with a particular interest in fluvial geomorphology, including sediment transport, hydrology and hydraulics.
 He is heavily involved in State and National programs to restore the environmental conditions of aquatic systems.